deanOfWalls/deanOfWalls/resume.md

 * Configured and deployed an Ethereum smart contract to the Sepolia testnet, utilizing Hardhat tools including Toolbox and Ignition plugins.
 * Oversaw environment setup and network configurations, demonstrating hands-on proficiency in blockchain deployment techniques.
+* Communicated project updates to client to ensure transparency and alignment.
+* Coordinated with client who acted as intermediary with the end-user to deliver project on time and within budget.

 ### Student Software Developer - Zip Code Wilmington; DE